xalt/xalt/my_docs/source/020_QuickStart.rst

 	--with-etcDir=ans

-Note: you will need to have an XALT_ETC_DIR directory for each machine.
+If your site contains more than one cluster AND you have a common location for installation it is important that each cluster has its own XALT_ETC_DIR.

 Next Steps - Installation